ETS-Android3/QuizzAssist/README.md

 ## Running the project

+- Download Zip Folder
+- Open Project in Android Studio
+- Run an Android Simulator to launch the application
+- Finally Build the Application using Android Studio

 ## Stack in use
 - Java : Basic Language used to Build Android Applications.
 - FireBase: Google powered Backend for all our user Data storage